Briefings Tracks

 Cyber-Physical Systems & IOT

-A cyber-physical system (CPS) is any system where one, or more, computing elements monitor, manage, and control a physical process.
-Subjects for the track may include industrial control systems, industrial/enterprise/commercial and wearable IoT devices, various types of self-driving vehicles, satellite applications, solutions for smart homes/buildings/cities, and more.
-These systems are linked to threat models and attacker objectives that affect the underlying physical process.
-Vulnerabilities, attacks and defense recommendations need to encompass both physical and digital/cyber components of the CPS.
-Talks in this track can be directed at specific types/classes of cyber-physical systems, their parts or at the whole concept, focusing on the systemic offensive and defensive security issues.
-Note that the CPS topics with a prominent research component focused on, e.g., hardware/firmware or data, may fit better in other primary tracks such as Hardware/Embedded or AI, ML & Data Science.
+A cyber-physical system (CPS) is any system where one or more computing elements monitor and control a physical process.
+Topics for this track may include industrial control systems, industrial/enterprise/commercial IoT devices, wearable IoT devices, various types of self-driving vehicles, satellite applications, solutions for smart homes/buildings/cities, and more.
+These systems are inherently linked to threat models and attacker objectives that impact the underlying physical processes.
+Consequently, the submissions in this track should address vulnerabilities, attacks, and defense recommendations that encompass both digital/cyber and physical elements of the CPS.
+The submission may focus on specific types of cyber-physical systems, their components, or the entire CPS concept, emphasizing systemic offensive and defensive security issues.
+Note that CPS topics with a prominent research component focused on hardware/firmware or data may be better aligned with other primary tracks, such as Hardware/Embedded or AI, ML & Data Science.

 Track Lead